prachuryasahoo/cypress-demo/README.md

 # Project description

-This project demonstrates how a cypress.env.json file can be used to secure user login credentials.
+This project demonstrates how a cypress.env.json file can be used to secure user login credentials in a web application (Demoblaze).

 ## Pre-requisites